Chibdibs/SRSLingo/README.md

 - **Gamified Learning:** Engage with the language through interactive exercises and games that make learning fun and motivating.
 - **Real-World Context:** Learn with sentences and dialogues from real-life scenarios that prepare you to use the language authentically and confidently.

+### Contributing

+We welcome contributions to SRSLingo!
+Whether it's adding new features, improving existing ones, or reporting bugs, your input helps make SRSLingo better for everyone.

+### License

+SRSLingo devloped by Nino Ross is released under the MIT License.
+See LICENSE file for details.